StaZhu/fix-webm-meta/README.md

 ##### How to decrease memory leak(decrease page size)?

-The only why is to modify chromium project, here is the example:
+The only way is to modify chromium project, here is the example:

 ```c++
 // storage/browser/blob/blob_storage_constants.cc